 - Special Education/Non-Special Education

 CLICK HERE to view TPRS reports.

 School Report Cards

 School Report Cards (SRC) are produced annually for each Texas public school campus by the Texas Education Agency.
-Information included in the School Report Cards include: Accountability Rating, Distinction Designations, Performance Index, Demographics, Class Size Averages, School Financial Information, STAAR Results, Graduation Rates, Texas Success Initiatives (TSI)-Higher Education Readiness Component, and SAT/ACT Results.
+Information included in a campus School Report Card: Accountability Rating, Campus Distinction Designations, School and Student Information, School Financial Information, STAAR Outcomes, Prior-Year Non-Proficient and Student Success Initiative Outcomes (Elementary and Middle Schools), and Graduation and College, Career, and Military Readiness Outcomes (High Schools).
 CLICK HERE to view School Report Cards and definitions for the terms used in the School Report Cards.